Dead-Stone/GA/README.md

 ## Contact

-For questions or issues, open an issue on the GitHub repository or contact the project maintainer at `your.email@example.com`.
+For questions or issues, open an issue on the GitHub repository or contact the project maintainer at `mohanasatyanarayana.moganti@sjsu.edu`.